samsquire/ideas4/README.md

 # 557. What is a pipeline anyway from assembly perspective?

+How would you implement what Kafka does at the assembly layer?

-# 558. Assign location, multinames, Multiexpressions
+# 558. Assign location, multinames and State Multiexpressions

-Can we define the state, control flow progression of things with expressions?
+Can we define the location, state, control flow progression of things with expressions and named facts?

+We define facts that can be matched or not matched.
+The clauses before the equals symbol (=) represent what needs to match to start this state machine progression.
+Then each set of facts is matched before moving to the next stage.

 This syntax defines a thread safe expression progression of `async/await` as a nested and parallel state machine.